 The steps of measuring multi – dimensional poverty can be summarized as follows: (1) selection of poverty analysis unit, (2) choosing the dimensions of poverty and indicators of each dimension, (3) choosing the threshold of deprivation of indicators and evaluation of the level of deprivation of each family per each indicator, (4) measuring the combined poverty index (the weighted average of each household's deprivation), selecting the second threshold of poverty and identifying the poor.
 In this study, the household is the unit of poverty analysis and the head of household is considered as a household representative.

-To select dimensions from Human Development Report of the United Nations Development Program (UNDP), research background and experts' opinions have been used and finally, 22 indices in the form of 5 dimensions were used to measure multi – dimensional poverty.
-In order to select the threshold of deprivation, the weighting of indicators was done using the Analytical Hierarchy Process (AHP) method, which is a weighting method based on the opinions of experts (n = 30).
+To select dimensions from Human Development Report of the United Nations Development Program (UNDP), research background and experts' opinions have been used and, finally, 22 indices in the form of 5 dimensions were used to measure multi – dimensional poverty.
+In order to select the threshold of deprivation, the weighting of indicators was conducted using the Analytical Hierarchy Process (AHP) method, as a weighting method based on the opinions of experts (n = 30).
 In this study, Expert Choice software was used for this purpose and Excel and Stata were used for data processing.

-Based on the obtained results, the extent of poverty is 49.01%, Intensity of Poverty is 43.75% and the rate of multi-dimensional poverty index (MPI), which is the product of these two values, is 21.44% in rural areas of Hamadan.
+Based on the obtained results, the extent of poverty is 49.01%, Intensity of Poverty is 43.75% and the rate of multi-dimensional poverty index (MPI).
+This can be the product of these two values; it is 21.44% in rural areas of Hamadan.
 Indicators of income, nutrition, retirement insurance benefits and Employment status have the highest share in Multidimensional Poverty Index (MPI), respectively.

-Also, the study of the ratio of censored census in each indicator shows that the indicators of having access to the internet, travel facilities, retirement insurance benefit, and income have the highest value in this parameter.
-This indicates that deprived people in each of these indicators have the largest number of multi – dimensional poor persons, respectively.
+The study of the ratio of censored census in each indicator shows that the indicators of having access to the internet, travel facilities, retirement insurance benefit, and income have the highest value in this parameter.
+This indicates that deprived people in each of these indicators have the largest number of multi – dimensional poor persons.

 The findings show that the value of the Multidimensional Poverty Index (MPI) in the less developed, developing, and developed rural areas has a downward trend.
-Also, comparing the extent and severity of poverty in these three regions shows that there is a significant difference in the extent of poverty.
+Comparing the extent and severity of poverty in these three regions shows that there is a significant difference in the extent of poverty.
 In terms of the severity of poverty, despite a downtrend, there is no significant difference.
-In the next step, multidimensional poverty index was estimated separately villages.
-According to the results, the villages of Sheverin (13.73%), Amzajerd (15.46%) and Boyukabad (16.07%) were the lowest and the villages of Shirabad (41.80%), Aq-Dash (38.35%) and Aliabadaq Aq-Hesar (36.10%) have the highest amount of multidimensional poverty respectively.
-Finally, using hierarchical cluster analysis (Ward method), the studies villages were classified into three clusters and the results were mapped using GIS software.
+In the next step, multidimensional poverty index was estimated separately in the villages.
+According to the results, the villages of Sheverin (13.73%), Amzajerd (15.46%) and Boyukabad (16.07%) were the lowest and the villages of Shirabad (41.80%), Aq-Dash (38.35%) and Aliabad Aq-Hesar (36.10%) have the highest amount of multidimensional poverty.
+Finally, using hierarchical cluster analysis (Ward method), the studied villages were classified into three clusters and the results were mapped using GIS software.

-In this study, using the Alkire and Foster method and taking into account 4 dimensions and 19 indicators, the multi-dimensional poverty index was calculated in rural areas of Hamadan.
+In this study, using the Alkire and Foster method can consider 4 dimensions and 19 indicators; the multi-dimensional poverty index was calculated in rural areas of Hamadan.
 Based on the obtained results, indicators of income, nutrition, retirement insurance benefits and Employment status have the highest share in Multidimensional Poverty Index (MPI), respectively.